February Learning Course Series

 High-quality customer service is critical for every organization.
 This course provides the framework for outstanding customer service techniques and best practices.
 Employees will learn different methodologies and acquire tools and tips to ensure that customers are impressed with the efficiency and timeliness of the service they receive and the level of professionalism with which District government employees provides service.
 Employees will learn about attitudes and perceptions and will take a realistic look at the day-to-day workplace.

-Peer Coaching MSS (Course Number: 124W) **online**
+Peer Coaching MSS (Course Number: 124W) **Online**

 Peer Coaching sessions are based on the Case Clinic approach of Theory U.